saged-sama/Flash---Fastest-Way-to-Learn/readme.md

     spring.datasource.username=<Your PostgreSQL server username>
     spring.datasource.password=<Your PostgreSQL user password>
     ```
-- Go to [100msLive Dashboard](https://dashboard.100ms.live/developer).
-Set the environment variables for the `100msLive` API:
+- Go to [100msLive Dashboard](https://dashboard.100ms.live/developer) and get your keys and secrets.
+Set the environment variables in your project for the `100msLive` API:

     ```bash
     # linux or bash